 - Banking – I recently entered one of my banks and was asked questions in the doorway about insurance products.
 The sales approach was to find out what people needed, then arrange a follow-up call to discuss the needs in more detail.
 This information was visible on a clipboard which included full name, address and contact telephone number.
 Again, this was at a high-street bank branch.

 - Car Hire – I once arrived to collect a car, only to see all the customer contracts arranged on the counter for everyone to see.
 The top pages included full names and addresses, price information and contact telephone numbers.
-These included my personal details.
+These included my details.

 - Documents left in meeting rooms instead of being securely recycled